 Ivy Tech Community College announces today that it will offer assistance with the Free Application for Federal Student Aid (FAFSA) by hosting workshops at various Wabash Valley locations.

-Most students enrolled at higher education institutions must complete and submit the FAFSA for federal financial aid, including grants and loans, from most colleges, universities and vocational/technical schools in the nation.
+Most students enrolled at higher education institutions must complete and submit the FAFSA for federal financial aid, including grants and loans.
 Filling out this basic application is also the necessary first step in becoming eligible for state aid.
-Twenty-first Century Scholars are required to complete and submit the FAFSA to claim their Twenty-first Century Scholarships.

 These free workshops are to help current and prospective college students obtain valuable information and assistance in completing the FAFSA before the state's March 10th deadline.
 Ivy Tech financial aid representatives will be available to answer questions and help applicants at each workshop, and there is no charge to attend.

 Those planning to attend one of the workshops should follow these important guidelines: students age 23 or younger are encouraged to attend with a parent or guardian; students age 24 or older may attend alone.
 Attendees should also bring their 2014 tax returns, W-2 forms and income/benefit information to the workshops.

 FREE Financial Aid Workshops

 - Monday, January 26, at Ivy Tech in Sullivan, Indiana, at 2 p.m.

 - Thursday, January 29, at Shakamak High School in Jasonville at 6 p.m.